17 Of Brisbane’s Most Romantic Restaurants For Your Next Date Night

 22 Agnes Street, Fortitude Valley

 If the flickering firelight coming from the kitchen doesn’t do it for you, dessert up on the rooftop terrace with the rest of your bottle of wine sure will.
-Agnes’s dimly lit interiors are just the spot for a loved up rendezvous, especially if you start things off with a cocktail in a dark corner in the bar just next door.
+Agnes’ dimly lit interiors are just the spot for a loved up rendezvous, with the kitchen turning up the heat—literally.
 The only problem?
 You’ll be so full by the time you leave that you won’t be feeling any action when you get home.

 Looking for more romantic night out ideas?
 Head here: